MartinoFabbro/citadel/content/Governance foundation.md

 ## Lazy consensus

+Lazy consensus is a method for decision-making according to which proposals within a group may be presumed to pass unless any explicit objections arise.
+It blends features of [do-ocracy](https://medlabboulder.gitlab.io/democraticmediums/mediums/do-ocracy/) and [consensus process](https://medlabboulder.gitlab.io/democraticmediums/mediums/lazy_consensus/consensus_process.md).
+The Apache Software Foundation, which holds lazy consensus as a value, [summarizes](https://community.apache.org/committers/lazyConsensus.html) the method as "silence is consent."

 ## Liquid democracy

-*There are too many variables in play to predict just one plausible trajectory for the future of our democratic institutions.
-If we enter a decade of synthetic media without restrictions, increased algorithmic determinism and financial incentives that favor competition over collaboration, the core strengths of our democracies will have eroded.
-Citizens will be more vulnerable to misleading information and will be served the kinds of content that capture their attention.
-However, if we develop guardrails, norms and standards now that encourage transparency, authenticity and collaboration, our democratic institutions could be significantly strengthened.*
-(**Amy Webb**)

 *Democracies will look a lot like they do today: stable, peaceful and equitable in countries that succeed in maintaining good governance, sclerotic and messy in flawed democracies captured by corporate influence, and devolving toward authoritarianism, or outright dissolving into civil wars in others.*
 (**Alexander B. Howard**)

-In communities with conflicting interests, such as Citadel's, direct democracies risk exacerbating divisions and leading to instability due to the potential for majority tyranny and the marginalization of minority groups, resulting in erratic policy swings and ineffective governance​ ([Cambridge](https://www.cambridge.org/core/journals/american-political-science-review/article/abs/democratic-effect-of-direct-democracy/4CA3ECDD249268E630F564721E8B7DFE))​​ ([Democracy Technologies](https://democracy-technologies.org/getting-started/delegative-democracy-an-introduction/))​.
+In communities with internal conflicting interests, such as ours, direct democracies risk exacerbating divisions and leading to instability due to the potential for majority tyranny and the marginalization of minority groups, resulting in erratic policy swings and ineffective governance​ ([Cambridge](https://www.cambridge.org/core/journals/american-political-science-review/article/abs/democratic-effect-of-direct-democracy/4CA3ECDD249268E630F564721E8B7DFE))​​ ([Democracy Technologies](https://democracy-technologies.org/getting-started/delegative-democracy-an-introduction/))​.

 A promising solution to the issues of direct democracy in digital communities and co-ops is the concept of "Liquid Democracy," which blends elements of both direct and representative democracy.